yangeorget/jelly/README.md

 jelly
 =====

-A solver for Jelly No Puzzle
+A solver for Jelly No Puzzle.